jolkdarr/FlatWoken/README.md

 - FlatWoken Icon Theme Free (trial version) on the Play Store https://play.google.com/store/apps/details?id=com.alecive.flatwokenfree
 - FlatWoken Icon Theme (full version) on the Play Store https://play.google.com/store/apps/details?id=com.alecive.flatwoken

-For any icon request and/or bug, please use github.
+For any icon request and/or bug, please use `github`.

 Design Guidelines
 ----------

 *FlatWoken* project is derived from the popular *AwOken* icon theme.
 It's freely inspired by its minimalist approach, even though it is basically a revision with an eye toward flat design.

 *FlatWoken* icons are currently divided in two different icon sets: